HemanthGowda/Bahmni-HandsOn/README.md

       “defaultVisitType”: “OPD"

-Configuration for the registration app is available here. https://bahmni.atlassian.net/wiki/display/BAH/Registration+App
+Configuration for the registration app is available in the following link. https://bahmni.atlassian.net/wiki/display/BAH/Registration+App

  **3. Go to consultation after registering a patient.**